DR JAMES MALLINSON (Principal Investigator)

 Currently he is working for the ERC project on Haṭhayoga for SOAS, London University from EFEO, Pondicherry, India.
 His role is to locate, transcribe and research manuscripts of Sanskrit yoga texts in South Indian libraries, under the guidance of Dr. James Mallinson and with the supervision of Prof. Dominic Goodall.

-Nicole is a Project Coordinator for European Research Council (ERC) grants at SOAS, University of London, and is responsible for the administrative and operational management of the HYP Project.
-Nicole has a background in International Development, having completed a masters in the subject in 2012, and has supported a number of interdisciplinary research grants across the social sciences.
+Ilona is a Project Coordinator for European Research Council (ERC) grants at SOAS, University of London, and is responsible for the administrative and operational management of the HYP Project.
+Ilona has a background in Art History and Museum Studies, having completed a masters in the subject in 2010, and has supported a number of interdisciplinary research grants across the cultural sector.